aws-samples/sample-spot-interruption-insights/README.md

 ### Security Best Practices
 - **Amazon Cognito Authentication :** Integrate Amazon Cognito with OpenSearch Dashboards to manage user authentication, enable MFA, and avoid hardcoding admin credentials.

-- **Lambda Layer Versioning:** Ensure pinned versions of Lambda Layers are used to avoid unexpected changes.

 - **Logging and Threat Detection:** Enable AWS CloudTrail and Amazon GuardDuty to monitor for unauthorized activity or anomalies.